-However, if the fiduciary files an amended federal return showing a change in its taxable income, tax preference items, total taxable amount or capital gain or ordinary income portion of a lump-sum distribution or the shares of income distributable to the beneficiaries, the fiduciary must also file Form IT-205 (amended) within 90 days of the date the fiduciary amends its federal return.
+Exception: If the fiduciary files an amended federal return showing a change in its:

+- taxable income, - tax preference items, - total taxable amount of capital gain or ordinary income portion of a lump-sum distribution, - the shares of income distributable to the beneficiaries. or - the amount of the estate's or trust's foreign tax credit affecting the computation of the resident credit for taxes paid to a province of Canada, the fiduciary must file Form IT-205 (amended) within 90 days of the date the fiduciary amends its federal return.

 To amend the fiduciary's original Form IT-205, mark an "X" in the Amended return box on the front page.
 The fiduciary must also file an amended return to correct any error on its original state return and to report changes made by the Internal Revenue Service.
-Attach a signed statement indicating you concede the federal audit changes, attach a signed statement explaining why.
+Attach a signed statement indicating you concede the federal audit changes.
+If you do not concede the federal audit changes, attach a signed statement explaining why.